fabasoad/pre-commit-vulncheck/README.md

 #### Vulncheck

-You can install `vulncheck` locally and run `vulncheck --help` to see all the available arguments:
+You can install `vulncheck` locally and run `vulncheck scan --help` to see all the available arguments:

 <!-- markdownlint-disable MD013 -->